pradeepcep/qwaver/README.md

     * kill query
 * list users in an organization
 * automatically add a limit to every query
-* disable queries; don't delete them
-* https (helping set that on the DigitalOcean server)
-* drop-down menu to select organization if there is more than one org for the user
 * Have a result search where are the searches are the input fields for a given query.
 No search option if there are no input fields.
-* A way to be able to combine search results from one database into the quarry of another.
-For example, one day the base returns IDs and the other query on a different database uses those IDs.
-* Make hard-coded instances of "http://qwaver.io" from an environment variable
 * as a person changes parameters, the API url updates
-* On the query error page link to the GitHub issues page.
-Set up a default 500 error page during the same.
-* For the database configuration, have both users be optional, but if there is not a loser who can alter tables, then certain functionality like load CSV will be off
-* ability to make queries public (where the world can use them)
-* deactivate queries, don't delete them
 * limit CSV upload to MB and give warning if more than 1000 lines
-* count field for Referral
-* pretty API urls: qwaver.io/api/org-slug/query-name-slug

 ### Issues:
 * buttons on clone page